 Gammerl also stresses that some Jewish and Romani people killed by the Nazis may also have identified as a sexual or gender minority.

 “When talking about numbers, it is important to bear in mind that part of the people who were persecuted as Jews, Communists, Sinti and Romanies, or as members of other groups the Nazis sent to concentration camps, that a certain number of these people may also have been LGBT+,” he adds.

-Holocaust Memorial Day: gay men after WWII and how the pink triangle was reclaimed as a gay rights symbol
+Gay men after WWII and how the pink triangle was reclaimed as a gay rights symbol.

 After the end of World War II, the persecution of gay and bisexual men continued.
 Same-sex sexual activity between men remained illegal in East and West Germany until 1968 and 1969 respectively.